 CRM

-NetSuite also offers a connector to Salesforce.com CRM, and businesses that use it will benefit from the fact that those CRM records sit inside of NetSuite.
-That means an organization’s vast CRM data elements are fully searchable and reportable for valuable insights.
+NetSuite recently announced a direct connection to Salesforce.com CRM via a new NetSuite Connector for Salesforce, and businesses that use it will benefit from the fact that those CRM records sit inside of NetSuite.
+That means an organization’s vast CRM data elements are fully searchable and reportable within NetSuite, unlocking valuable insights and saving time.

 Some businesses may not have a need for CRM today.
 But that could change, especially as they add more products or a services component.
 By choosing Sage Intacct, sales and marketing will not realize the benefits of a CRM that’s embedded in their ERP system.